MicrosoftDocs/customer-insights/ci-docs/security-overview.md

 1. Select **Save**.

-## Approve your private link in Azure portal
+## Approve your Private Link in the Azure portal

-After configuring the private link between Customer Insights and your virtual network protected storage, four private links display on the **Private Links** tab in Customer Insights with a status of **Pending**.
+After configuring the Private Link between Customer Insights and your virtual network protected storage, four Private Links show on the **Private Links** tab in Customer Insights with a status of **Pending**.

-1. In Azure portal, go to your Data Lake Storage account, and select **Networking** > **Private endpoints connections**.
-The four new private links display.
+1. In the Azure portal, go to your Data Lake Storage account, and select **Networking** > **Private endpoints connections** to see th four new Private Links.

-1. Select **Yes** to approve all private links.
+1. Select **Yes** to approve them.

    > [!TIP]
-   > For easy identification, consider adding a description when approving the links.
+   > For easy identification, consider adding a description when approving the Private Links.

     :::image type="content" source="media/Private-Endpoint-Approval.png" alt-text="Description for the private endpoint approval step.":::

 1. In Customer Insights, go to **Admin** > **Security** and select the **Private Links** tab.
-The private links in Customer Insights now display the status **Approved**.
+The Private Links in Customer Insights now show the status **Approved**.

 1. Continue to add your [data sources](connect-common-data-model.md) that are linked to your protected storage.